 Indoor aerials come in a variety of shapes and sizes.
 Some have amplifiers designed to help pick up weak signals more easily, however we find they can sometimes actually cause picture interference.
 Go for one of our Best Buy indoor aerials and maximise your chances of getting good reception.
 If you can't, ask the shop if you can return the aerial in case it doesn’t work properly.

-For more on this, head to our guide to How to buy the best indoor TV aerial
+For more on this, head to our guide on how to buy the best indoor TV aerial.

 Step 2: Getting set up